MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ApiManagement/v3.1.0/Get-AzureRmApiManagementProduct.md

 ```

 ### -ProductId
-Specifies the identifier of the product to search for.
+Specifies the identifier of the product that this cmdlet searches for.

 ```yaml
 Type: String